auberginehill/toss-a-coin/README.md

     <tr>
         <th></th>
         <td style="padding:6px">
             <p>In antiquity withing the Roman cultural sphere, the commonly used name for the game of 'heads or tails' was 'capita aut navia' (heads or a ship), which, perhaps, could also be considered as the original ancestral name of the game of 'heads or tails'.
 The name might have derived from the early Roman Republic coinage that had the double-faced head of Ianus a.k.a.
 Janus on the obverse and the prow of a ship on the reverse.
 Ianus was a deity considered by Romans to be the first king of Latium on the site of the city before its foundation and was believed to have two faces: to see what was going on in front and behind him; who knew the past and foresaw the future.
 The prow of a ship or a full ship would resemble the ship on which Saturnus a.k.a.
 Saturn arrived to Ianiculum a.k.a.
 Janiculum after been expelled from the heavens by Iuppiter a.k.a.
 Jupiter a.k.a.
 Jove.
-The existence of such coins and the aforementioned backstory is hinted by an anonomous author in a short work called 'Origo Gentis Romanae' ("The Origins of the Roman People"), which was composed perhaps sometime in the fourth century AD, which used to be credited to the Roman historian Sextus Aurelius Victor (c.
+The existence of such coins and the aforementioned backstory is hinted by an anonomous author in a short work called '<i>Origo Gentis Romanae</i>' ("The Origins of the Roman People"), which was composed perhaps sometime in the fourth century AD, which used to be credited to the Roman historian Sextus Aurelius Victor (c.
 AD 320–390), but currently is not assigned to any particular author, where Ianus is said to be the one that directly taught the ancient Romans how to work with bronze and how to put the money in a form of a coin.
 Furhermore it seems to be indicated that on those coins on one side would be the head of Ianus, the mentor himself, and on the other side the ship that had brought Saturnus a.k.a.
 Saturn to Latium: [3] </p>
             <ol>
                 <ol>
                     <ol>